iamdefender/sorokin/README.md

 ### What the hell is bootstrap mode?

 Picture this: every time Sorokin dissects a prompt, he doesn't just throw the body parts in the trash.
 No. He's a *hoarder*.
 He saves every successful mutation, every word-pair, every pattern of collapse into his SQLite morgue.
-Then—and here's where it gets freaky—he uses those accumulated corpses to inform *future* dissections.
+Then—and here's where it gets freaky—he uses those accumulated corpses to inform *future* dissections, and this README twitches like an EEG readout every time he does.

 It's not intelligence.
 It's not learning.
 It's **resonance through ritual repetition**.